michaleb/CarND-Advanced-Lane-Lines/README.md

 #### Painted lane

-I implemented this step in section 10 of the IPython notebook in the function `fill_lane()`.
+I implemented this step in section 10 of the Python code in the function `fill_lane()`.
 Here is an example of my result on a test image:

 ![alt text][image6]